Winter Jazzfest 2017 Photograph by Jati Lindsey

 Explore the abandoned Ellis Island Hospital on Untapped Cities’ exclusive behind-the-scenes hard hat tour.
 This experience will take you into parts of the 22-building complex that have been closed off to the public for over sixty years including the contagious disease wards, the morgue and laundry facilities.
 Throughout the tour you will see pieces of the site specific art installation Unframed by world renowned artist JR. Unframed features life size historical images pasted on the walls, floors, doors, windows and furniture of the abandoned site.

 Uncover the secrets of Grand Central Terminal, one of New York City’s most iconic sites.
-Even if you pass through it everyday, this historic station has many hidden treasures to discover such as private tennis courts, the world’s largest Tiffany clock and an artifact worth millions of dollars standing right in plain sight.
+Even if you pass through it everyday, this historic station has many hidden treasures to discover such as private tennis courts.
 Discover theses and more surprises on this expert led tour.

 Sunday, January 6th